JMakkonen/Primes/README.md

 ### Program RU1100
 This program implements a Rot-N message encryption.
 It has a function rotn(message, offset).
 Offset is defaulted to 13.
 So rotn("my message") will do a rot-13 transform on the string.

+### Program RU1104
+This program uses P1004 (above) and provides a window for the user to enter a number and then factors that number.
+It uses the TCL TK windows wrapper to the OS API, so you have to have that loaded.